-- (ii) the body of Community provisions and associated implementing provisions governing the import, export, transit and presence of goods traded between Member States and third countries, and between Member States in the case of goods that do not have Community status within the meaning of Article 9(2) of the Treaty establishing the European Community or goods subject to additional controls or investigations for the purposes of establishing their Community status; - (iii) the body of provisions adopted at Community level under the common agricultural policy and the specific provisions adopted with regard to goods resulting from the processing of agricultural products; or - (iv) the body of provisions adopted at Community level for harmonised excise duties and for value-added tax on importation together with the national provisions implementing them, or those which have been used in that context; - 2. the term 'personal data' means any information relating to an identified or identifiable individual; - 3. the term 'supplying Member State' means a State which includes an item of data in the Customs Information System; - 4. 'operational analysis' means analysis of operations which constitute, or appear to constitute, breaches of national laws, involving the following stages: - (a) the collection of information, including personal data; - (b) evaluation of the reliability of the information source and the information itself; - (c) research, methodical presentation and interpretation of links between these items of information or between them and other significant data; - (d) the formulation of observations, hypotheses or recommendations directly usable as risk information by the competent authorities to prevent and detect other operations in breach of national laws and/or to identify with precision the person or businesses implicated in such operations; - 5. 'strategic analysis' means research and presentation of the general trends in breaches of national laws through an evaluation of the threat, scale and impact of certain types of operation in breach of national laws, with a view to setting priorities, gaining a better picture of the phenomenon or threat, reorienting action to prevent and detect fraud and reviewing departmental organisation.
-Only data from which identifying factors have been removed may be used for strategic analysis.
+1. "operational analysis" means analysis of operations which constitute, or appear to constitute, breaches of national laws, involving the following stages in turn:

+- (i) the collection of information, including personal data; - (ii) evaluation of the reliability of the information source and the information itself; - (iii) research, methodical presentation and interpretation of links between these items of information or between them and other significant data; - (iv) the formulation of observations, hypotheses or recommendations directly usable as risk information by the competent authorities to prevent and detect other operations in breach of national laws and/or to identify with precision the person or businesses implicated in such operations; - 2. "strategic analysis" means research and presentation of the general trends in breaches of national laws through an evaluation of the threat, scale and impact of certain types of operation in breach of national laws, with a view to subsequently setting priorities, gaining a better picture of the phenomenon or threat, reorienting action to prevent and detect fraud and reviewing departmental organisation.
+Only data from which identifying factors have been removed may be used for strategic analysis,